jundalisay/spblist/content/en/bio/principles/part-01/chapter-01.md

 Like anything above the Phyiscal Radiant Layer, these can be triggered by sound of the Aethereal layer.

-Our main reference for this is Paracelsus and PR Sarkar, as well as Hindu, Buddhist, and Taoist tradition.

-These are very common in India.

 <!-- Elementals in Hindiusm are called Yakshis and Yakshas who guards treasures, equivalent to Gnomes. -->